Jack Kerouac: Early adulthood

-In 1944, Kerouac was arrested as a material witness in the murder of David Kammerer, who had been stalking Kerouac's friend Lucien Carr since Carr was a teenager in St. Louis.
+In 1944, Kerouac was arrested as a material witness in the murder of David Kammerer, who allegedly had been stalking Kerouac's friend Lucien Carr since Carr was a teenager in St. Louis.
 William Burroughs was also a native of St. Louis, and it was through Carr that Kerouac came to know both Burroughs and Allen Ginsberg.
-According to Carr, Kammerer's homosexual obsession turned aggressive, finally provoking Carr to stab him to death in self-defense.
+Carr said Kammerer's homosexual obsession turned aggressive, finally provoking Carr to stab him to death in self-defense.
 Carr dumped the body in the Hudson River.
 Afterwards, Carr sought help from Kerouac.
 Kerouac disposed of the murder weapon and buried Kammerer's eyeglasses.
 Carr, encouraged by Burroughs, turned himself in to the police.
 Kerouac and Burroughs were later arrested as material witnesses.
-Kerouac's father refused to pay his bail.
-Kerouac then agreed to marry Edie Parker if her parents would pay the bail.
-(Their marriage was annulled in 1948.)
+Kerouac's father refused to pay his bail; Kerouac then agreed to marry Edie Parker if her parents would pay the bail.
+They married on Tuesday August 22, 1944, in the Municipal Building, with two detectives as witnesses, before Kerouac was returned to his cell in the Bronx City Prison (their marriage was annulled in 1948.)
 Kerouac and Burroughs collaborated on a novel about the Kammerer killing entitled And the Hippos Were Boiled in Their Tanks.
 Though the book was not published during their lifetimes, an excerpt eventually appeared in Word Virus: The William S. Burroughs Reader (and as noted below, the novel was finally published late 2008).
 Kerouac also later wrote about the killing in his novel Vanity of Duluoz.

 Later, Kerouac lived with his parents in the Ozone Park neighborhood of Queens, after they had also moved to New York.
 He wrote his first published novel, The Town and the City, and began On the Road around 1949 when living there.
 His friends jokingly called him "The Wizard of Ozone Park", alluding to Thomas Edison's nickname, "the Wizard of Menlo Park", and to the film The Wizard of Oz.